Güyük Khan: Reign (1246–1248)

 Although Batu did not support Güyük's election, he respected the Great Khan as a traditionalist and sent Andrey and Alexander Nevsky to Karakorum in Mongolia in 1247 after their father's death.
 Güyük appointed Andrey as the grand prince of Vladimir and gave Alexander the princely title of Kiev.
-The princes of Vladimir-Suzdal ultimately became responsible for delivering the Russian tribute to the khan.
-In 1248, he demanded Batu come towards Mongolia to meet him, a move that some contemporaries regarded as a pretext for Batu's arrest.
-In compliance with the order, Batu approached bringing a large army.
-When Güyük moved westwards, Sorghaghtani warned Batu that the Jochids might be his target.
+He also appointed his own governors to oversee the Russian principalities.
+The tribute was known as the dan by the Russians; its main purpose was not only to tax subjects but also to conscript young men into the Mongol armies.
+The grand princes of Vladimir ultimately became responsible for delivering the Russian tribute to the khan.
+The Jochids viewed Güyük's appointment of his own governors as direct interference in their power.
+Tensions between Batu and Güyük reached new heights, and in 1248, Güyük launched a military expedition to take control of the ulus of Jochi, later known as the Golden Horde.

-Güyük died en route, in modern-day Qinghe County, Xinjiang, China.
-Güyük might have been poisoned, but some modern historians believe that he died of natural causes because his health deteriorated.
-According to William of Rubruck he was killed in a violent brawl with Shiban.
+Güyük never made it to the lower Volga; instead, he died on the outskirts of Samarkand.
+Some sources say that Güyük might have been poisoned by the Jochids; however, some modern historians believe that he died of natural causes because his health deteriorated.
+According to William of Rubruck, he was killed in a violent brawl with Shiban.
 His widow Oghul Qaimish took over as regent, but she would be unable to keep the succession within her branch of the family.
-Möngke succeeded as Khan in 1251.
+Möngke succeeded as the great khan in 1251 after being nominated by Batu.